pretix/pretix-docs/docs/guides/widget.md

 !!!
 Note

     Some website builders such as Jimdo have trouble with our custom HTML tag.
-    In that case, edit the opening and closing tags in the first line of the second code snippet:
+    If that is the case, edit the opening and closing tags in the first line of the second code snippet:
     Replace `<pretix-widget …>` with `<div class="pretix-widget-compat" …>`.
     Replace `</pretix-widget>` with `</div>`.

-### Styling

-You can use CSS to customize the appearance of the widget to match your website.
-If you use your browser's developer tools to inspect the rendered HTML of the widget, you will see that nearly every element has a custom class and all classes are prefixed with `pretix-widget`.
-You can override the styles or use your own custom stylesheet.

-!!!
-Note
-    The widget is designed to conform with European accessibility standards.
-    Make sure that any changes you make to customize the widget do not break accessibility, for instance by choosing colors with too little contrast.

 ### pretix Button